 I naturally have long eyelashes without mascara, so I look for a formula to separate, volumize, and curl my lashes for a dramatic look — something to really make them pop.
 And boy, did Lash Princess False Lash Effect Mascara pop.

 With just one sweep of the cone-shaped wand, I started to see an increase in length and volume.
 The brush's soft bristles work to grab each eyelash to define and fan them out, without any clumps.
 Even after I layered on two coats, my lashes didn't get globby or heavy-feeling.
 As its name hints, the look can be best described as a natural false-lash effect.
 I don't wear waterproof mascara, but I still expect my formula to stay put (no flakes or smudges), and the Essence Lash Princess False Lash Effect Mascara delivered.

 Despite not budging during the day, it was still easy to wash off when the time came (using only a little water and my cleansing balm).
-Right out of the gate, I can see why this mascara appeals to the masses: the results are real, it only costs $5, it's Prime-eligible, and it has racked up over 16,000 reviews.
+Right out of the gate, I can see why this mascara appeals to the masses: the results are real, it only costs $4 with the sale, it's Prime-eligible, and it has racked up over 16,000 reviews.
 If that's not promising, I don't know what is.